-- 1. Locate the nearest Authorized

-Brinkley RV Servicing Dealer

-A Dealer Locator Map can be found at

-www.brinkleyrv.com/dealer-locator/

-or contact Brinkley RV Customer Care

-Monday-Friday 7am-5pm EST

-at (574) 501-4280 or toll free at

-(888) 502-3460 or via email at

-CustomerCare@BrinkleyRV.com.

-- 2. If you are unable to locate a local Authorized Dealer, it may become necessary to use a non-authorized service provider or mobile service.
-When locating a non-authorized service provider or mobile service, it is best to search online, through resources provided by a local campground, by contacting your Dealer, or with the assistance of the Brinkley RV Customer Care Team.

-In emergency situations, if you are unable to make contact with your Dealer or Brinkley RV, please contact.
+- Locate the nearest Authorized Brinkley RV Servicing Dealer A Dealer Locator Map can be found at www.brinkleyrv.com/dealer-locator/ or contact Brinkley RV Customer Care Monday-Friday 7am-5pm EST at (574) 501-4280 or toll free at (888) 502-3460 or via email at CustomerCare@BrinkleyRV.com. - 2.
+If you are unable to locate a local Authorized Dealer, it may become necessary to use a nonauthorized service provider or mobile service.
+When locating a non-authorized service provider or mobile service, it is best to search online, through resources provided by a local campground, by contacting your Dealer, or with the assistance of the Brinkley RV Customer Care Team. - 3.
+If you are able to utilize a local Authorized Dealer or Service location, please proceed as stated in the process provided in Section 3C above. - 4.
+SafeRide RV Motor Club.
+As an additional benefit to your ownership of a Brinkley RV, we provide you with complimentary Emergency Service and Roadside Assistance through the SafeRide RV Motor Club for the first twelve (12) months of ownership.
+This service will be particularly important to you in the event you have need for emergency repairs outside of the normal business hours of your Dealer and Brinkley Customer Care.
+SafeRide will provide roadside assistance or on-site assistance to temporarily correct a condition that prevents you from towing the vehicle to a service center for repairs.